 ‘For me, weaving is about creating something from nothing: colours that catch the eye or imagination in a book, in a kimono at the V&A, or the inky silhouette against a dusky pink sky.’

-Carolyn Abbott studied Textile Design at Chelsea College of Art and Design and gained a BA in 1997.
+I studied Textile Design at Chelsea College of Art and Design and gained a BA in 1997.
 I have stocked my handmade cushions and scarves in stockists in London, Leeds, Salisbury and Shetland, as well as the William Morris Gallery.
-She has regularly exhibited at shows including the East London Design Show, Hidden Art, Country Living and others.
-She has also provided fabric samples for designers including the Luella label, Lezley George, Elena Garcia Eco Couture, Ptolemy Mann and Academy Costume (theatrical costumiers) over the past twenty years.
+I regularly exhibited at shows including the East London Design Show, Hidden Art, Country Living and others.
+I made fabric samples (in felt and crochet) for designers including the Luella label, Lezley George, Elena Garcia Eco Couture, Ptolemy Mann and Academy Costume (theatrical costumiers) over the past twenty years.

-You can find her either sitting at her loom in Walthamstow, or at a small table in Bethnal Green, at Ince Umbrellas (est.1805) hand finishing umbrellas, or running social media campaigns for other small, local businesses.
+You can find me either sitting at my loom in Walthamstow, at a small table at Ince Umbrellas, Bethnal Green (est.1805) hand finishing umbrellas, or running social media campaigns for other small, local businesses.